Same But Different

 Personality = Temperament + Character

 Temperament refers to those traits that are determined by our nature and nurture — harm avoidance, reward dependence, novelty seeking, and perseverance.
-Even at birth, we can see individual variations on the human theme.
-Some infants, for example, are naturally timid while others are naturally bold.
+Even at birth, we can see these individual variations on the human theme.
+Some infants, for example, are naturally timid (avoiding all harm) while others are naturally bold.

 A Transpersonal Perspective

 I have been interested in personality for as long as I can remember.
 What makes people tick?
 In what ways am I different from other people?
 Are we all the same under the skin?
 These questions have always intrigued me.
 This is one of the reasons why I became a psychologist.

 But in addition to the psychological viewpoint, I also hold a more spiritual view of human nature — a trans-personal view of the personal self.
 From this perspective, personality is a vehicle through which our essential self, our innermost being, operates in the world, particularly in social interactions.